 In the early 1960s, Brendon Grimshaw, a former newspaper editor from Dewsbury, England, sought a life beyond the bustling newsroom.
 Trading his fast-paced career for tranquility, he ventured to the Seychelles and stumbled upon Moyenne Island—a neglected speck in the Indian Ocean.
+For a mere £8,000, Grimshaw acquired this uninhabited isle, setting the stage for an extraordinary transformation.

 The article is not finished.
 Click on the next page to continue.